-Standard/ Item In Out of Reason(s) Interpret headline headline ation IAS 28/ Accounting for Investments in Associates and earnings earnings IAS 31 Joint Ventures • Gains/losses on the disposal of the associate/joint venture.
-X • Re-measurement of an asset.
-The equity-accounted earnings of associates and joint ventures. • The rules contained in this table apply equally to the underlying earnings of the associate.
-For example, the gain on disposal of a non-current asset (or property plant and equipment) by an associate is excluded from headline earnings, i.e. the "look-through" approach is followed.
-IAS 29 Financial Reporting in Hyperinflationary Economies • Gain or loss on the net monetary position.
-X • Included re-measurement (i) as defined.
-IAS 36 Impairment of Assets • Any impairment/subsequent reversal of an impairment covered in this standard.
-X • Re-measurement of an asset.
+Standard/ Interpret ation Item In headline earnings Out of headline earnings Reason(s) IAS 29 Financial Reporting in Hyperinflationary Economies • Gain or loss on the net monetary position.
+X Included re-measurement (i) as defined.
+IAS 36 Impairment of Assets Any impairment/subsequent reversal of an impairment covered in this standard.
+X Re-measurement of an asset.
 (Note: The scope of IAS 36 excludes items that are likely to be classified as current assets.)
-IAS 37 Provisions, Contingent Liabilities and Contingent Assets • Any adjustments or re-measurements recognised in profit or loss in terms of this standard.
-X • Included re-measurement (i) as defined.
+IAS 37 Provisions, Contingent Liabilities and Contingent Assets Any adjustments or re-measurements recognised in profit or loss in terms of this standard.
+X Included re-measurement (i) as defined.
 IAS 38 Intangible Assets Amortisation.
-X • Included re-measurement (ii) as defined. • Impairment/subsequent reversal of impairment.
-X • Re-measurement of an asset. • Disposal gains/losses.
-X • Re-measurement of an asset.
+X Included re-measurement (ii) as defined. • Impairment/subsequent reversal of impairment.
+X Re-measurement of an asset.
+Disposal gains/losses.
+X Re-measurement of an asset.
+Compensation from third parties for intangible assets that were impaired, lost or given up (initial recognition).
+X Re-measurement of an asset Subsequent measurement of compensation receivable from third parties for items of intangible assets that were impaired, lost or given up: - Due to the unwinding of the discount as a result of the time value of money.
+X Included re-measurement (v) as defined, because it is dealt with in terms of IAS 39. - All other changes.
+X Re-measurement of an asset.
 (Note: The revaluation of an intangible asset is not included in basic earnings and is therefore automatically excluded from headline earnings.)

-Standard/ Interpret ation Item In headline earnings Out of headline earnings Reason(s) IAS 39 Financial Instruments: Recognition and Measurement 6 • All re-measurements recognised in profit or loss; X Included re-measurement (v) as defined.
+Standard/ Interpret ation Item In headline earnings Out of headline earnings Reason(s) IAS 39 Financial Instruments: Recognition and Measurement curmings curmings All re-measurements recognised in profit or loss; X Included re-measurement (v) as defined.
 Except: the reclassification of gains and losses on available-for-sale financial assets upon impairment or disposal and subsequent impairment losses; X Re-measurement falling outside of the definition of an included re- measurement (v).
 But, including: amounts recognised in profit or loss under cash-flow hedges that were previously recognised directly in other comprehensive income.
-X Included re-measurement (vi) as defined. • The reclassification of all other remeasurements from other comprehensive income to profit or loss, including inter alia a hedge of a net investment in a foreign operation.
+X Included re-measurement (vi) as defined. • The reclassification of all other remeasurements from other comprehensive income to profit or loss, including interalia a hedge of a net investment in a foreign operation.
 X Excluded re-measurement (v) as defined.
-IAS 40 Investment Property • Any adjustments/re-measurements in terms of this standard.
+(Note: To be superseded by IFRS 9 effective for annual periods beginning on or after 1 January 2015.)
+IAS 40 Δ Investment Property • Gain or loss recognised from a transfer from inventory to investment property.
+X Included re-measurement (i) as defined.
+Re-measurements to fair value at date of transfer from investment property to another category of asset in terms of paragraph 57.
+X Re-measurement of an asset. • Any other adjustments/re-measurements in terms of this standard.
 X Re-measurement of an asset.
-IAS 41 Agriculture • All re-measurements in terms of the standard.
+IAS 41 AgricultureAll re-measurements in terms of the standard.
 X Included re-measurement (i) as defined.
 (Note: As separate disclosure is not required of the fair value measurement changes of the agricultural platform, the full amount is included in headline earnings.)
-IFRIC 17 Distributions of non-cash assets to owners The effect of such a distribution is the same as a disposal of the underlying.
-The headline earnings treatment therefore follows the same treatment as if there were a disposal.
+IFRIC 1 Δ Changes in Existing Decommissioning, Restoration and Similar Liabilities Reduction in the decommissioning, restoration, or similar liability that X Included re-measurement (i) as defined. exceeds the carrying amount of an item of property, plant and equipment and is recognised in profit or loss.